jnk0le/Ring-Buffer/README.md

 - index_t of size less than architecture reg size (size_t) might not be most efficient ([known gcc bug](https://gcc.gnu.org/bugzilla/show_bug.cgi?id=71942))
 - Only lamda expressions or functor callbacks can be inlined into `buffWrite`/`buffRead` functions
 - 8 and odd (53, 48, etc) bit architectures are not supported in master branch at the moment.
-Broken code is likely to be generated.
+Broken code is likely to be generated
 - relaxed atomic stores on RISC-V gcc port [may be inefficient](https://gcc.gnu.org/bugzilla/show_bug.cgi?id=89835)
-- the Alpha's ultra-weak memory model is not supported at the moment
+- the DEC Alpha ultra-weak memory model is not supported at the moment

 ## example